dhiraj2105/codehub/README.md

 - Revise and practice Thursday-Friday problems in **Java**, reinforcing concepts through repetition.

-**Sunday**

-- **Mock Tests:**
-  - Solve mock tests covering all problems tackled so far.
-  - Assess performance and identify weak areas for improvement.

----

 ## 💡 Goals

 1. **Concept Mastery:** Understand each topic thoroughly before moving to the next.